 Emergency Medical Waivers (EMW) are granted if the situation is a medical emergency and the emergency situation prevents testing.
-The EMW needs to be approved by the Statewide Assessment Office during the testing window.
-Emergency Medical Waivers are not granted for pregnancy or for situations where the school could have tested the student.
-Districts applying for emergency medical waivers will have to provide a physician's statement.
-The complete medical waiver form is available on the Statewide Assessment website in NeSA Forms during the testing window.
-Students are exempt from testing.
+The EMW needs to be approved by the Statewide Assessment office during the testing window.
+If special circumstances impede the timely submission of an EMW, please contact the Statewide Assessment office.
+EMWs are not granted for pregnancy or for situations where the school could have tested the student.
+Districts applying for EMWs are required to provide a physician's statement.
+The complete Emergeny Medical Waiver form is available on the Statewide Assessment website in NeSA Forms during the testing window.
+Students with EMWs are exempt from testing.

 Invalidations (INV) are applied in situations where the construct of the NeSA test was violated.
-An example of invalidation occurrs when the reading test passages are read to a student or where cheating is documented.
+An example of invalidation occurs when the reading test passages are read to a student or where cheating is documented.
 Students receiving score invalidations receive zero scores.
 Participation in AYP may or may not have been affected, depending upon the circumstances of the invalidation.

 No Longer Enrolled (NLE) is flagged for any student pre-registered for testing who withdraws from a district or school prior to being tested.
-NLE can be indicated in eDIRECT Test Setup (for students pre-registered to test online) or on the student's answer sheet (for student's preregistered to test paper/pencil).
+NLE can be indicated in eDIRECT Test Setup (for students pre-registered to test online) or on the student's answer sheet (for student's pre-registered to test paper/pencil).
 Please note that this does not update the student's NSSRS information.
-NLE codes were applied in circumstances where a student only took the first half of the test and then left the district.
+NLE codes are applied in circumstances where a student only took the first half of the test and then left the district.
 All NLE codes result in waived scores.

-Other (OTH) designation is used for situations where emergencies or drastic unforeseen circumstances occur and adequate documentation is provided, a waived score is applied.
-Zero score removal from for such situations is available on the Statewide Assessment website in NeSA Forms.
+Other (OTH) designation is used for situations where emergencies or drastic unforeseen circumstances occur and adequate documentation is provided.
+Districts with students in drastic unforeseen circumstances should contact the Statewide Assessment office.
+A waived score is applied.

 Parent Refusal (PAR) is used for any student removed from testing due to a formal request from the parent or guardian.
-These students receive a zero score.
+These students receive zero scores.

 Recently Arrived LEP (RAL) is used for any student who meets the requirement for recently arrived classification.
-These students are exempt from testing.
+These students are not exempt from testing.
 Guidance for Recently Arrived Limited English Proficient Students.